Early Trip to Sky Ridge ED during Heart Attack Saved Shirley's Life

 Shirley Becomes Our 5000th Cath Lab Patient and a Good Reminder of the Importance of Getting Help Quickly

-Shirley Fowler, who will be 77 in November (2010), was feeling nauseous, weak and tired, and she and her daughter thought she had a touch of the flu.
+Shirley Fowler, who turned 77 in November 2010, was feeling nauseous, weak and tired, and she and her daughter thought she had a touch of the flu.
 But she was not getting better after about a week.
-Concerned, her daughter Mary brought her to the Emergency Department at Sky Ridge Medical Center on Saturday evening.
+Concerned, her daughter Mary brought her to the Emergency Department at Sky Ridge Medical Center on a Saturday evening.
 That is how Shirley became the 5000th cath lab patient at Sky Ridge Medical Center.